- » Key resources and services

 Street youth service

-The Street youth service, run by Kumangka Aboriginal Youth Service, assists underage Aboriginal young people in the city of Adelaide, South Australia, on Friday and Saturday nights from 9pm - 4am.
+The Street youth service, run by APOSS Reconnect (formerly Kumangka Aboriginal Youth Service), assists underage Aboriginal and Torres Strait Islander young people in the city of Adelaide, South Australia, on Friday and Saturday nights from 9pm - 4am.
 The Street Youth Team also provide mentoring and police liaison services.

 The services offered on Friday and Saturday nights as part of the Street youth service include: